dpavlin/linux-gpio-pinout/README.md

 	sudo ./gpio.pl | less -S

-It supports simple one or two row pin headers with 2.54mm pin spacing which are specified in simple text form at end of file based on model derived from device tree and description of pin layout in [pins](pins/) directory.
-File names depend on name defined in device tree with optional `.txt` exstension.
+Layout of pins is described using files in [pins](pins/) directory.
+File used is determined on runtime device tree name found in `/proc/device-tree/model` with optional `.txt` exstension.
+Filenames can be just beginning of this value to support mutiple models with same file.

 Lines starting with `#` are regex to select pinout based on `/proc/device-tree/model` and it will not be included in output.
 Good example is [pins/Raspberry Pi.txt](pins/Raspberry Pi.txt) which defines pinouts of all Rasperry Pis without duplication.

-Lines with `##` are descriptions or comments which will be included in output.
+Lines with `##` are descriptions or comments (name of header, for example) which will be included in output.

+One or two row pin headers (separated by tab) are supported, and 2.54mm pin spacing is assumed.

+First value (separated by space) is name of pin as shown on board, while second value is `gpio42` which specifies kernel GPIO 42 and optional description, usually in round brackets.
+It can include additional spaces, but not tab, since tab specifies second column.

 To support breakout boards with different pinouts, you can use `--pins` argument: